How to Engage

 • Write the critique — why this approach won't work

-Start: Read the whitepaper | Join the mailing list
+Start: Read the whitepaper | Open the contribution form

 For Theologians & Religious Scholars